russspooner/AWShole/README.md

 License

 This project is licensed under the MIT License.
+Copyright Russ Spooner 2024